DeastinY/computervision/README.md

 ![Header Image](report/header_1.jpeg)

 ## Setup
-I recommend creating a virtualenv and setting up the requirements using python 3.6.1
+I recommend creating a **virtualenv** and setting up the requirements using **Python 3.6.1**
-For OpenCV you can follow [this tutorial](http://cyaninfinite.com/tutorials/installing-opencv-in-ubuntu-for-python-3/).
+For **OpenCV** you can follow [this tutorial](http://cyaninfinite.com/tutorials/installing-opencv-in-ubuntu-for-python-3/).
-If you have issues with gcc 6 you can use e.g. sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-5 1 to prefer gcc 5 for the installation.
+*If you have issues with gcc 6 you can use e.g. `sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-5 1` to prefer gcc 5 for the installation.*

 ## What is this ?
   - `computervision.py`: Different small functions for color splits, binary conversion, edge detection, ...